 AM Grand Challenge

-All Virginia Tech students (undergraduate and graduate) are eligible to participate. $15,000 in cash prizes will be offered through the competition, including $3,000 for first prize in each of the air and ground vehicle competitions and $250 for each team that creates a functional vehicle.
+All Virginia Tech students (undergraduate and graduate) are eligible to participate. $10,000 in cash prizes will be offered through the competition.

-The Grand Challenge kickoff meeting will be held on Monday, March 3rd (7pm in Surge 118C).
-The final competition will be held on Thursday, May 15th.
-To provide teams with additional information and assistance in the challenge, three evening information sessions will be held throughout the competition: (i) “Design for Additive Manufacturing” (March 6th), (ii) “Mechanical Systems Design” (March 19th), and (iii) “Mechatronic Systems Design” (March 26th).
+The Grand Challenge kickoff meeting will be held on Wednesday February 18th (5pm in Goodwin Hall 190).
+To provide teams with additional information and assistance in the challenge, three evening information sessions will be held throughout the competition: (i) “Design for Additive Manufacturing”, (ii) “Mechanical Systems Design”, and (iii) “Mechatronic Systems Design”.
 These sessions will be video recorded and hosted on the competition’s Scholar site for future viewing.

 Event Date and Time Location

-Evening Session 1 – Design for Additive Manufacturing Thursday, March 6, 2014 at 7p Surge 118a
+Info Session 1 – Design for Additive Manufacturing Thursday, February 26th at 6:30pm Goodwin Hall 190

 Info Session 2 – Mechanical Systems Design Monday, March 2nd at 5pm Goodwin Hall 190

 Design Review Monday, March 23rd TBD